tedcar/ArchCachyOSAiComputerUseContext/dos-and-donts.md

 ## 🎯 Overview

-This guide provides essential do's and don'ts for safely managing your CachyOS system with the three-layer backup protection.
+This guide provides essential do's and don'ts for safely managing your CachyOS system with the two-layer backup protection.
 Following these guidelines ensures maximum system reliability and prevents accidental damage to your backup infrastructure.

 ---